Bylaws of Graduate Council

 Section A. Time and Place of Meetings

-- Regular meetings of the Council shall normally be held once a month at a regular time and place designated by the Chair.
+- Regular meetings of the Council shall normally be held once a month during the academic year, at a regular time and place designated by the Chair in consultation with the Dean of the Graduate School.

-- Special meetings of the Council may be called by the Chair upon adequate notice to its members.
+- Special meetings of the Council may be called by the Chair upon 20 business days1 notice to its members.

 - Regular meetings of the Council may be omitted upon adequate notice to the members when lack of business justifies such action.